geocomPP/sdvwR/Section4_Final_Example_Conclusions.md

 ```

-The final step in the process is to save the animation to HTML and view it in your web browser. `ani.replay()` retrieves the animation stored by the `ani.record()` function and `outdir=getwd()` ensures the final file is stored in your working directory.
+The final step in the process is to save the animation to HTML and view it in your web browser. `ani.replay()` retrieves the animation stored by the `ani.record()` function and `outdir = getwd()` ensures the final file is stored in your working directory.